tusharf5/tusharf5/README.md

 - 👀 Developer experience is equally important as User experience.
 If your users are happy but the developers are not that means you're doing something wrong.
 - 🧐 Code Reviews should be encouraging.
 People should be excited about a code review session with you and not feel hesitant.
 - 💪🏻 Your team's success is your success.
 Help people grow.
 That shit feels good!.
 - 🦋 Try to read this page with your eyes closed.
 Can't do it right?
 Unfortunately, some people have to do it like that.
-Thus, it is our responsibility as web developers to make sure the web pages we create are accessible for such people.
+Thus, it is our responsibility as web developers to make sure the web pages we create are accessible to people with disabilities.
 - 🍜 Having side passions or hobbies helps you feel good when you need a break from work.
 Mine are cooking 🍪 & traveling 🚘.
 - 🏃🏻 Health, Happiness, Family >>>>>>>> Work.
 - 🎭 People >>>>>>>> Software.